anishsharma251205-bit/Archlens-multi-agent-system-architecture-evaluator-/README.md

 Fallback mechanisms are available when a selected model fails.

-### 3. Vision and Diagram Processing (LLaVA)
+### 3. Vision and Diagram Processing (LLaVA + OpenRouter Vision Pool)

-ArchLens includes a dedicated vision pipeline for architecture diagrams, built around **LLaVA**.
+ArchLens includes a dedicated vision pipeline for architecture diagrams.
+It supports both a local multimodal model (**LLaVA**) and a cloud pool of vision models through **OpenRouter**.

 The vision pipeline is kept separate from the text-agent routing system because diagram understanding requires a multimodal model, while the five engineering agents primarily perform text-based architecture reasoning.
+Both vision paths are responsible only for interpreting the visual architecture and converting the diagram into architecture information — the actual engineering evaluation still happens downstream in the five specialized agents.

-Currently, LLaVA runs locally through **Ollama** and is responsible for converting a diagram into a written architecture description that the rest of the pipeline can consume:
+**Local: LLaVA through Ollama**

 ```text
 Architecture Diagram